 These reports also indicate a lack of awareness among university staff responsible for recognition-related processes and decisions on the documents and tools developed to establish a common European approach to academic recognition.
 Against this background, it can be concluded that provision of clear information to and training of staff responsible for academic recognition is needed.
 They form a basic prerequisite for making recognition procedures in compliance with the Lisbon Recognition Convention across the European Higher Education Area a reality.

-All activities and other outcomes of the “Spotlight on recognition” project will be published on the Academic Recognition Hub.
-By submitting your email address below, you can also receive updates on project activities and other news in the field of academic recognition.
+All activities and other outcomes of the “Spotlight on recognition” project are published on the Academic Recognition Hub.
+By submitting your email address below, you can also receive updates on activities and other news in the field of academic recognition.